 Why Is My Dog Shaking?
 Common Causes and Concerns

-If your dog is shaking, you might just assume they’re cold.
-But chilly temperatures aren’t the only reason our furry friends may be trembling.
+If your dog is shaking, you might just assume they’re cold — and a good warm snuggle could be just what they need.
+But chilly temperatures aren’t the only reason your pup may be trembling.

-Dogs are expressive animals, often excited and overcome with tail wags and full body shakes, especially before a walk or treat.
-From the full body quiver that comes with an after-nap stretch, to shaking from joy when their family gets home, pups shake, shiver, or tremble for plenty of reasons that are perfectly harmless.
-But other times, shivering can be a sign of poisoning, disease, or injury.
+Dogs are expressive animals.
+When they’re feeling excited, happy, or scared, they express these feelings with their whole bodies.
+You may have seen your dog overcome with tail wags and full body shakes over something as simple as an upcoming walk or treat.
+From the quiver that comes with an after-nap stretch, to shaking from joy when their family gets home, dogs shake, shiver, or tremble for plenty of reasons that are perfectly harmless.
+But other times, shivering can be a sign of distress, illness, or injury.

-As a dog owner, learning the reasons behind normal and excessive dog shaking and shivering can help you better recognize problems, and make sure your pup is as happy and healthy as can be.
-Here’s everything you need to know about dog shaking – including what causes them to shiver, and when you should be concerned or just turn the other cheek.
+As a dog owner, learning the reasons behind normal and excessive dog shaking can help you better recognize problems.
+So, to make sure your pup is as happy and healthy as can be, you should learn how to read their behavior.
+Here’s everything pet parents need to know about dog shaking, including potential causes of shaking, when you should be concerned, and when to relax.

 Do small dogs shake more than large dogs?

 Shaking tends to affect smaller dog breeds more quickly than large dog breeds.
-Your smaller pup’s hormonal response to anxiety or fear may happen much quicker than that of a large dog.
-Smaller dogs also shake more because they’re more anxious due to their height, as being small can make them feel more vulnerable – leading to higher levels of anxiety and shaking.
-Smaller dogs, like Chihuahuas, are more prone to shivering than larger dogs due to their lack of body mass and insulation.
+Smaller dogs, like Chihuahuas, are more prone to shivering from cold than larger dogs due to their lack of body mass and insulation.
+In the same way, your smaller pup’s hormonal response to anxiety or fear may happen much quicker than that of a large dog.
+Smaller dogs may also shake more because they’re more anxious due to their height.
+Being small can make them feel more vulnerable, leading to higher levels of anxiety and shaking.

 Common causes for shaking, shivering, or trembling in dogs